-Office of Contracts Administration (OCA) is charged with administration of the declining balance card system used by research sites to request and approve Participant payments.
-OCA works closely with the IRB and Office of Post-Award Management (OPAM) to ensure the following:
+The Office of Budget and Finance (OBF) is charged with administration of the declining balance card system used by research sites to request and approve Participant payments.
+OBF works closely with the IRB and Office of Post-Award Management (OPAM) to ensure the following:

 - compensation amounts and total budget align with all required study and funding approvals,